Z'EV: Career

 In 1977, he presented his first solo percussion performance at La Mamelle under the project title 'Sound of Wind and Limb'.

 In 1978 he began developing an idiosyncratic performance technique utilizing self-developed instruments formed from industrial materials such as stainless steel, titanium, and PVC plastics.
 Initially these instruments were assemblages of these materials, used with a movement-based performance style that was a form of marionette, although with the performer visible.
 He has since come to refer to this performance mode as 'wild-style', a term originally related to graffiti.
 At this time, he first began to perform outside of the fine art context, initially at the Mabuhay Gardens in San Francisco.

 In the fall of 1978, he began performing under the name Z'EV, which comes from the Hebrew name his parents gave him at birth (Sh'aul Z'ev bn Yakov bn Moshe bn Sha'ul).

 In November and December 1980, Z'EV opened a series of UK and European concerts in the first headlining tour of the British group Bauhaus.
 On that tour, and his first solo tour of Europe immediately afterwards, Z'EV introduced intense metal based percussion musics to the UK and Europe.
-Critic Jason Pettigrew (current editor-in-chief of Alternative Press magazine) attests to Z'EV's pioneering use of metal found object as percussion, writing: "Consider your music collection.
+Critic Jason Pettigrew (former editor-in-chief of Alternative Press magazine) attests to Z'EV's pioneering use of metal found object as percussion, writing: "Consider your music collection.
 Neubauten?
 Test Department?
 Z'EV's been there first.'

 In 1981, 'Shake Rattle & Roll', a VHS video documenting his first wild-style performance on the East coast (produced by video artist Jon Child), was released by Fetish Records in the UK and was the first 'music' / art video to be commercially released.
-In 1982 he worked with Glenn Branca for Brancas Symphony No. 2 in which Z'EV had a solo segment swinging with metal can overhead, and rattling chains and sheets of steel.
+In 1982 he worked with Glenn Branca for Branca's Symphony No. 2 in which Z'EV had a solo segment swinging with metal can overhead, and rattling chains and sheets of steel.
 After 1984, he concentrated on performing in a more traditional mallet-percussion style, albeit with highly idiosyncratic and "extended" mallet percussion techniques and his self-made or adapted instruments.
 In point of fact, Z'EV doesn't actually consider the results as "music" per se, but more as orchestrations of highly rhythmic acoustic phenomena.
+In 1982, he also appeared on the Factrix and Monte Cazazza collaborative album California Babylon.